 Consultation Terms of Reference

-A second supervised injecting room in the City of Melbourne will take the pressure off the established North Richmond site, reduce the burden on Victoria’s already stretched ambulance and hospital system and link people who already inject in the City of Melbourne to services and supports which will ultimately save lives.
+A second SIR in the City of Melbourne will take the pressure off the established North Richmond site, reduce the burden on Victoria’s already stretched ambulance and hospital system and link people who already inject in the City of Melbourne to services and supports which will ultimately save lives.

 The Victorian Government’s preferred site for the second service is cohealth Central City, 53 Victoria Street.
 As one of the largest community health services in Victoria, cohealth’s diverse range of established health and social services mean it is well located to be a site for a second facility.

-The Government will work with health and drug reform experts, Victoria Police and the City of Melbourne and will engage with stakeholders.
-By the end of 2020, a final site for the supervised injecting room will be selected within the City of Melbourne.
+The government will work with health and drug reform experts, Victoria Police and the City of Melbourne and will engage with stakeholders.
+A final site for the SIR will be selected within the City of Melbourne.

 To achieve this, the government will appoint former Chief Commissioner of Victoria Police, Ken Lay AO, APM to lead the consultation for the government.